-The contribution of wave theory to our understanding of light
+The contribution of wave theory

-- Wave theory can provide us with a major contribution to our understanding of the double slit experiment. - Only energy waves can experience constructive and destructive wave interference (CDI). - 2.
-If a wave facilitates the transportation of particles (physical matter) then the wave cannot experience such interference.
+- Wave theory can provide us with a major contribution to our understanding of the double slit experiment. - Lesson 1: Only energy waves can experience constructive and destructive wave interference (CDI). - Lesson 2: If a wave facilitates the transportation of particles (physical matter) then the wave cannot experience such interference patterns.

-The contribution of fluid mechanics to our understanding of light
+The contribution of fluid mechanics

-- Fluid mechanics provides us with another key contribution to our understanding of the double slit experiment. - 1.
-A physical object moving through a media typically produces a wave in then media. - 2.
-If an object moves at the speed of causality, then a shock wave is produced. - It does not matter if the object is a physical particle or a virtual particle, a shock wave is still produced.
+- Fluid mechanics provides us with another key contribution to our understanding of the double slit experiment. - Lesson 3: A physical object moving through a media typically produces a wave within that media. - Lesson 4: If an object moves at the speed of causality, then a shock wave is produced. - Lesson 5: It does not matter if the object is a physical particle, or a virtual particle, a shock wave is still produced.